Lyra

 Because it was calibrated.
 When a slot is written via Audita's "Send to Lyra…" action it carries a measured dB SPL value, and Lyra prefers that label everywhere - menu, HUD pill - because it's what you actually think in when you're working at a reference level.
 Manually-saved slots show a tapered percentage instead.

-If you manually overwrite a calibrated slot via "Save current as…", the dB SPL is cleared on purpose: the prior measurement was tied to the old position and no longer applies.
+If you manually overwrite a calibrated slot via "Save current as…", the dB SPL is cleared: the prior measurement was tied to the old position and no longer applies.
 Re-run Audita to restore the calibrated label.

 What's the difference between jumping to a slot and just hitting volume up/down?